enkidevs/curriculum/General/Networking/what-is-a-port.md

 This happens because the HTTP protocol, used to get the page, runs by default on port `80`.

 ---
+## Footnotes

+[1:ports]
+The term **port** has also other uses in computer science:
+ - physical docking points usually between devices and sockets (eg. USB port)
+ - action of moving a program from one operating system environment to another

+---
 ## Practice
 What is HTTP's default port?
 ???